inspiredlabs/cwb.us.org/README.md

 Let's break this down for `Grant Funders`&hellip;

-> key question: what do Grant Funders look for in an application?
+> 🗝️ Key question: what do Grant Funders look for in an application?

 On the surface it looks like they need signals such as `Social Proof`, and want to add detail to the following criteria: